Museum Ephraim-Palais

 Assistance dogs are welcome in all areas.

-A barrier-free toilet is available in the entrance area, equipped with fold-up grab rails and a washbasin that can be moved underneath (movement area in front of the toilet and washbasin 130 x 140 cm, to the left of the toilet 83 x 70 cm, to the right of the toilet 97 x 70 cm).
-The door can be opened independently with a lever handle.
+There is a barrier-free toilet on the ground floor, equipped with fold-up grab rails and a wheelchair-accessible washbasin (manoeuvring space in front of the toilet and washbasin 130 x 140 cm, to the left of the toilet 83 x 70 cm, to the right of the toilet 97 x 70 cm).
+There is also a changing table for babies.
+The door can be opened independently with a handle.
+Further toilets are located on the 1st floor (ladies) and 2nd floor (men).
+These are not barrier-free.

-Hearing and tactile tours, tours in German sign language and in simple language take place regularly.
+Audio and tactile tours as well as guided tours in German sign language take place regularly in the exhibition.

 Detailed information on this can be found at: www.reisen-fuer-alle.de